konrad-jamrozik/droidmate/README.md

 To run DroidMate regression tests requiring a device:

 1. Ensure `adb devices` shows exactly one Android device is available.
-* Ensure the device displays home screen (by looking at it).
+* Ensure the device displays home screen (by just looking at it).
 * Run:
 `cd repo/dev/droidmate`
-`./gradlew testDevice`
+`gradlew testDevice`

 ## Running DroidMate ##

 To run DroidMate:
 `cd repo/dev/droidmate`
-`./gradlew :projects:command:run` or `./gradlew :p:com:run` for short.
+`gradlew :projects:command:run` or `gradlew :p:com:run` for short.

 DroidMate will read command line arguments from the first line of `repo/dev/droidmate/args.txt`